marcosvieiraftw/himama-clockin-api/README.md

 - Along with serialization, there's the metadata object to work with server-side pagination, boosting your application performance | [Pagy](https://github.com/ddnexus/pagy)
 - Soft deletion configured for sensitive entities | [Soft Deletion](https://github.com/grosser/soft_deletion)
 - User model configured to save password with OpenBSD bcrypt() hashing algorithm | [bcrypt](https://github.com/codahale/bcrypt-ruby)
-- CORS configured to accept requests from any domain. **BE CAREFUL**: change it before production release.
 - All response strings centralized on i18n files.
 By default, application is using EN-US but you can change it by creating yml files for you idiom.
 For more click [here](https://guides.rubyonrails.org/i18n.html).
 - API documented with Postman on documentation/ folder.
 - VSCode configuration to run Rubocop lint on code while you develop to save your time.
 You'll need [docker-linter](https://marketplace.visualstudio.com/items?itemName=henriiik.docker-linter) and [ruby-rubocop](https://marketplace.visualstudio.com/items?itemName=misogi.ruby-rubocop) extensions to properly work.
 - Ruby style guide with Rubocop using [Shopify](https://shopify.github.io/ruby-style-guide/rubocop.yml) rules.
 - Automated test suite: Rspec, Factory bot, shoulda-matchers, faker, simplecov and database_cleaner.
-There're examples of Request *[Why to use Request specs instead of obsolete Controllers spec](http://rspec.info/blog/2016/07/rspec-3-5-has-been-released/)* and Models tests along with Factories for User, Rspec shared examples, helpers to sanitize JSON responses and to create authentication valid headers.
+There're Integration testes and Model tests along with Factories for User, Rspec shared examples, helpers to sanitize JSON responses and to create authentication valid headers.

-## Soon (Not available yet)
-- Reset, forgot and change password services integrated with AWS Simple Email Service.
-- Active Storage for files and images integrated with AWS S3 Bucket.
-- Facebook and Google social login.
-- Bitbucket pipeline configuration to run Continuous Integration and Continuous Delivery.
+## Key features
+- The application is fully tested with 95% coverage.
+- Skinny controllers and skinny models by distributing and reusing code through services and concerns.
+Less code = Fewer bugs.
+- Centralized i18n files with all application text strings.
+- Strong architecture created based on best rails approaches for APIs.
+Gems were chosen carefully based on community approval and stability.
+- Stateless, Backend pagination, JSON responses serialized with Netflix Gem (take a look at its benchmarks), String search using PgSearch to avoid SQL Injection or other vulnerabilities.
+Everything made pursuing performance/scalability.
+- Build based on my rails-quick-starter-api [project](https://github.com/marcosvieiraftw/rails-api-quick-starter) And much more!

 ## Prerequisites
 - [Docker](https://docs.docker.com/install/)